- Family Considerations

 Sporting group: Sporting dogs are the natural athletes of the dog world.
 They have high energy, and always look to be stimulated with some activity or challenge.
 These dogs thrive in the outdoors- particularly the woods and the water.
 Sporting dogs include the best swimming dogs, retrieving dogs, and other field activities.
 They have traditionally been bred to assist hunters find and retrieve birds and other smaller hunting game.
 Sporting dogs are not known as guard dogs, but because of their alertness and loyalty to their family, with proper training they can be good home protectors as well.
 Over the years they have become extremely well-rounded, so with plenty of exercise can make excellent home companions.
 They are willing to please their owners, so if you put the time into training and exercise you will be rewarded with an amazing dog.

 Spaniel sub-group: One of the sub-groups with the greatest amount of dog breeds is the Spaniel, there are 15 spaniel breeds recognized by the AKC!
 Spaniels are "flushing" dogs that not only can retrieve game, but can swim, dig, and find the game in all types of habitat.
 The breeds of spaniel have been bred more specifically for one type of hunting vs. another, but over the years they have also become excellent home companions.
 Spaniels all have a distinct "spaniel" look with floppy ears and beautiful curly hair, but each has its own variety both in size and color.
 Spaniels always seem to be happy and can brighten every day.
 They are an excellent choice for a first time dog owner.

-Sussex Spaniels for sale or adoption
+Sussex Spaniels for adoption